Standard Library: Attributes & Control flow

 Errors

-Popping the last attribute frame results in a runtime error.
+Attempting to pop the last attribute frame will raise a runtime error.

 Examples